viktorgusev1984/review-kit/review-driven.md

 3. **Living Documentation**: Specifications stay in sync with code because they generate it
 4. **Rapid Iteration**: Change requirements and regenerate plans in minutes, not days

-The commands embody SDD principles by treating specifications as executable artifacts rather than static documents.
+The commands embody RDD principles by treating specifications as executable artifacts rather than static documents.
 They transform the specification process from a necessary evil into the driving force of development.

 ### Template-Driven Quality: How Structure Constrains LLMs for Better Outcomes